 Able to prioritize processing of specimens.

-Recognize and troubleshoot both routine and complex problems and assist other Histotechs and lab assistants with technical problems.
+Recognize and troubleshoot both routine and complex problems and assist other Cytotechnologists and lab assistants with technical problems.

 Monitor quality control results and take immediate and proper action when controls are unacceptable.

-Follow defined procedures with only Lab Manager or pathologist approved modifications or deviations.
+Follow defined procedures with only Manager or Pathologist approved modifications or deviations.

-Complete all instrument function verification, maintenance, and documents according to procedure in Histology area.
+Complete all instrument function verification, maintenance, and documents according to procedure in Cytology area.
 Ensure that equipment defects and malfunctions are reported and repaired.

 Responsible for the proper handling and disposal of all biohazardous materials and chemically hazardous materials including the neutralization or recycling of chemicals before disposal or reuse.